 To ensure comparability for consumers, the RateCity superannuation comparison is based on the asset allocation of each of the MySuper/Pension products, irrespective of the name of the investment option.
 This methodology allows consumers to compare products on a like for like basis and removes any ambiguities associated with the name of the investment option.
 For example, an investment option may be classified as growth, however its asset allocation may in fact mean it should be classified as high growth.
 By using the asset allocation as the dominant identifier, we believe this provides the most robust framework for consumers to compare funds and recognise that this is a consistent approach to that of SuperRatings methodology.

 Percentage of Growth Assets

 What the researchers say

 StatewideSuper was initially established in 1986 for the benefit of South Australian workers; however, it is now open to the public.
-Environmental, Social and Governance considerations are an integral part of the Fund's framework and StatewideSuper was issued an Infinity Recognised award for the fifth time in 2015, for demonstrating excellent environmental and socially responsible principles.
+StatewideSuper is Infinity Recognised, which is a result of its strong commitment to environmental and social principles.

-Fees are competitive and lower than the industry average across all account balances assessed.
-Members are entitled to one free investment switch per year, while no exit fee is charged for full and partial withdrawals.
+Fees are lower than the industry average across all account balances assessed.
+Members are entitled to one free investment switch per financial year, while an exit fee is charged for full and partial withdrawals.